spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 To access Kubernetes Dashboard, go to the below URL in a browser of your choice `https://localhost:8080`

-In the Dashboard login page, to get the bearer token, run the below command from the Terminal window:
+From the Dashboard login page, run the below command from the Terminal window to get the bearer token:

 ```bash
 kubectl -n kubernetes-dashboard describe secret $(kubectl -n kubernetes-dashboard get secret | grep kubernetes-dashboard-token | awk '{print $1}')
 ```

-The output of the above command will look like this, where the token value is in the last line
+The output of the above command will look as below, where the token value is in the last line:

 ```yaml
 Name:         kubernetes-dashboard-token-h4lnf